VinodVelayudan/MovieRecommendationSystem/README.md

 git link : https://github.com/VinodVelayudan/MovieRecommendationSystem.git

 2.Download the Dataset that will be used to train a transaction classifier.
-Unzip it and put the content (creditcard.csv) under main folder (Credit-Card-Fraud-Detection)
+Unzip it and put the content (TMDB_5000_movie.csv &  TMDB_5000_credits.csv) under main folder (TMDB 5000 Movie Dataset)

 Dataset link :https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/code?select=tmdb_5000_movies.csv

 3.install required python packages if previously not installed